dholl018/dholl018/README.md

 Skills: C++ / VBA / Java

-- 🔭 I’m currently working on this HTML,JavaScript and CSS.
+- 🔭 I’m currently working on this HTML, JavaScript, jQuery and CSS.
 - 🌱 I’m hope to learn Python and React